In just over 3 weeks Code Week EU 2019 blasts off for another out of this world week of coding!

-Next week is the start of Code Week EU If you are interested in bringing coding to your classroom but you don't know where to start do not worry as we have plenty of LGfL content that can energise the teaching of computing in your school.
+If you are interested in bringing coding to your classroom but you don’t know where to start, do not worry as we have plenty of LGfL award-winning Energise curriculum content via our Computing resource page, that can invigorate your teaching of computing in your school and we also have a special event planned that promises to be out of this world! read on to find out more.

 Coding is for all, not just for programmers.
 It’s a matter of creativity, of computational thinking skills, of self-empowerment, nothing boosts your problem-solving skills like learning how to program a computer, learning to code boosts your attention to detail, having a high level of focus can improve any part of your life!